Sustainability Leadership Opportunities with the Network for Business Innovation & Sustainability

 NBIS seeks highly motivated students and professionals with skills and experience to bring to the advancement of our programs and organization.
 Positions are currently available for the following leadership roles (follow the links for details):

 NBIS is pleased to introduce the outstanding volunteers and interns who are making significant contributions to our programs and projects.
 If you would like to participate, please contact us.

-Joanne Frank is an experienced marketing professional who has worked primarily in the high tech sector.
+Joanne Frank is working on various NBIS marketing efforts, including website content development, and serves on the Marketing and Communications Committee.
+Joanne is an experienced marketing professional who has worked primarily in the high tech sector.
 She has extensive non-profit experience including: heading a student-run charity to raise funds for Special Olympics, volunteering with Conservation NW’s wildlife monitoring project, and with Taproot Foundation as a marketing manager on project teams providing pro bono consulting to local non-profit organizations tackling society’s most pressing issues.

-Joanne is working on various NBIS marketing efforts including website content development and serves on the Marketing and Communications Committee.
+Karen Stockert helps NBIS with event scheduling and email newsletter creation, and serves on the Marketing and Communications Committee.
 Karen combines deep experience as a qualitative researcher and graphic designer with a passion for helping businesses understand the benefits of operating sustainably.
 She currently works as a Senior Research Analyst in social media with Visible Technologies, and prior to that, conducted ethnographic research for the Hartman Group and Ethnographic Insight.
 She recently earned a Certificate in Sustainable Business from Bainbridge Graduate Institute.
-Karen helps NBIS with event scheduling and email newsletter creation, and serves on the Marketing and Communications Committee.